carmel/go-pwa/docs/web/documents/declarative-syntax.md

 }
 ```

-The [Context](/reference#Context) argument embeds several go-pwa tools that help in creating responsive UIs.
+The [Context](/reference#Context) argument embeds several go-app tools that help in creating responsive UIs.
 Usable with any function accepting a [Go standard context](https://golang.org/pkg/context/#Context), it is canceled when the source of the event is dismounted.
 The source element value can be retrieved with the JSSrc field:

 ```go
 func (c *myCompo) Render() app.UI {